INFP Personality Type: Complete Personality Guide

 The INFP personality type, one of the 16 personality types identified by the Myers-Briggs Type Indicator (MBTI), is often described as the “healer”, “mediator”, and “idealist” among the group.

-While often deemed as shy and reserved, INFPs have a rich and vibrant inner life.
+While often deemed shy and reserved, INFPs have a rich and vibrant inner life.
 They are naturally curious and imaginative people who enjoy daydreaming and coming up with creative solutions to their problems.

 They are also idealists driven by a firm set of core values and beliefs that they hold on to as they pursue their purpose and calling.
 This guide will provide you with all the things you need to know about this personality profile.

-INFP Meaning and What Does INFP Stand For
+What Does INFP Stand For?

 INFP stands for introversion, intuition, feeling, and perceiving.